 In Phase 3, the combination of technical information and public and stakeholder input informed the refinement of a preferred neighbourhood concept plan.
 The draft Plan was then developed with a vision, goals, concept plan, policy directions, objectives and policies.
-The draft Plan will be put to the test through further engagement at Community Advisory Council and Advisory Design Panel meetings.
-Following this review period, the Plan will be revised and brought to the Ministry of Municipal Affairs and Housing for consideration.
+The draft Plan was circulated to the Community Advisory Council, Advisory Design Panel, external agencies, residents and stakeholders for review and feedback.
+The revised Plan was then brought forward to the Ministry of Municipal Affairs and Housing for consideration.